From geometry to arithmetic of compact hyperbolic Coxeter polytopes: Introduction

 The classification of reflective Lorentzian lattices is a very hard problem even for a fixed dimension and a ground field.
 This problem remains open in general since 1970--80s, and it is especially difficult for anisotropic lattices because of the lack of efficient methods, while for isotropic ones there is a general approach due to Scharlau.
 A significant progress in the classification of anisotropic reflective lattices was achieved only in the $2$-dimensional case and the only successful approach was geometric due to Nikulin.

-Recall that Coxeter polytopes (i.e., polytopes whose bounding hyperplanes $H_i$ and $H_j$ either do not intersect or form a dihedral angle of $\pi/n_{ij}$, where $n_{ij}\in\Z$, $n_{ij} \geq 2$) are fundamental domains for discrete groups generated by reflections in hyperplanes in spaces of constant curvature.
+Recall that Coxeter polytopes (i.e., polytopes whose bounding hyperplanes $H_i$ and $H_j$ either do not intersect or form a dihedral angle of $\pi/n_{ij}$, where $n_{ij}\in\Z$, $n_{ij} \geqslant 2$) are fundamental domains for discrete groups generated by reflections in hyperplanes in spaces of constant curvature.
 Finite volume Coxeter polytopes in $\E^n$ and $\SSS^n$ were classified by Coxeter himself in 1933 \cite{Cox34}.
 In 1967, Vinberg \cite{Vin67} initiated his theory of hyperbolic reflection groups and, in particular, proved an arithmeticity criterion for finite covolume hyperbolic reflection groups.
-It is known (see \cite{Vin84,Nik07,ABSW08}) that there are only finitely many maximal arithmetic hyperbolic reflection groups in all dimensions $n \ge 2$ and they can exist in $\mathbb{H}^n$ only for $n < 30$.
+Due to the impressive results of Vinberg, Nikulin, Agol, Belolipetsky and others it is known (see \cite{Vin84,Nik07,ABSW08}) that there are only finitely many maximal arithmetic hyperbolic reflection groups in all dimensions $n \geqslant 2$ and they can exist in $\mathbb{H}^n$ only for $n < 30$.
 These results give the hope that reflective Lorentzian lattices and maximal arithmetic hyperbolic reflection groups can be classified.
 For the detailed discussion and precise definitions of arithmetic hyperbolic reflection groups and reflective Lorentzian lattices see \textbf{\S}~\ref{sec:arith}.

 Note that hyperbolic Coxeter polytopes belong to the class of \emph{acute-angled} (i.e., with dihedral angles at most $\pi/2$) polytopes in $\HH^n$.
 It is worth mentioning that in an acute-angled polytope, the distance from an interior point to a face (of any dimension) is equal to the distance to the plane of this face, as well as the distance between two \textit{facets} (i.e., faces of codimension~$1$) is equal to the distance between the corresponding supporting hyperplanes.